blurry-dev/blurry/README.md

 ## Standing on the shoulders of giants

-Blurry stitches together high-quality libraries:
+Blurry blends together high-quality libraries:

 - [Mistune](https://mistune.readthedocs.io/) to convert Markdown to HTML
 - [Jinja](https://jinja.palletsprojects.com/) for HTML templating